I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-obiskernelhandle.md

 <p><b>ObIsKernelHandle</b> returns <b>TRUE</b> if <i>Handle</i> is a kernel handle and <b>FALSE</b> otherwise.</p>

 ## -remarks
 <p>You can use kernel handles only in kernel mode.
-A driver can mark a handle as a kernel handle by specifying the OBJ_KERNEL_HANDLE flag in <a href="https://msdn.microsoft.com/library/windows/hardware/ff557749">OBJECT_ATTRIBUTES</a> when it creates the handle.</p>

-<p>You can use kernel handles only in kernel mode.
-A driver can mark a handle as a kernel handle by specifying the OBJ_KERNEL_HANDLE flag in <a href="https://msdn.microsoft.com/library/windows/hardware/ff557749">OBJECT_ATTRIBUTES</a> when it creates the handle.</p>
+A driver can mark a handle as a kernel handle by specifying the OBJ_KERNEL_HANDLE flag in <a href="..\d3dkmthk\ns-d3dkmthk--object-attributes.md">OBJECT_ATTRIBUTES</a> when it creates the handle.</p>

 ## -requirements
 <table>